susumuota/local-llm-setup/llama/hf/README.md

 But `30B` and `65B` checksum files are not confirmed yet.

-## Convert LLaMA original weights to HuggingFace's weights.
+## Convert LLaMA original weights to HuggingFace weights

-You can convert LLaMA original weights to HuggingFace's weights by `convert_llama_original_to_hf.py`.
+You can convert LLaMA original weights to HuggingFace weights by `convert_llama_original_to_hf.py`.

 - https://huggingface.co/docs/transformers/main/model_doc/llama